[ a n y m a | research ]

 Multitouch external for MaxMSP

 The trackpad on the late MacBooks can track up to 10 or more (!) fingers at once.
 Fingerpinger is an external object for MaxMSP that we wrote around code from steike.com.
-It’s an experimental hack… but its fun and its free…
+This is an experimental hack.
+No guarantee it will work on future OS versions.
+But its fun and its free…

 Update: Works with the Magic Trackpad, too!